-They appear in most logos and wordmarks used by major global brands, but nowadays, many designers choose to use sans serif fonts rather than serif ones for websites that want to appear more modern or legible.
+They appear in most logos and wordmarks used by major global brands, but nowadays, many designers use sans serif fonts rather than serif ones for websites that want to appear more modern or legible.

 What is Sans Serif Font?

 They are called sans serif because of their no usage of any line or bar.
-For example, block letters and capitals “A-Z” in normal textbooks, newspapers, and magazines are written using a font known as Serif Fonts.
+For example, block letters and capitals “A-Z” in standard textbooks, newspapers, and magazines are written using a font known as Serif Fonts.

 Since sans serif fonts do not include any added tails, tufts, or curls, these tend to be much simpler in appearance and design.